-Meet the team: Ray Wegrzyn
+Meet The Team: Ray Wegrzyn

 In a new blog series, we’ll be sitting down with members of the Parkinson’s Equip team, as well as our supporters, fundraisers, and project leaders to find out more about their experience with our charity.